OpenStarbound/OpenStarbound/doc/lua/openstarbound/assets.md

 #### `Json` assets.setConfiguration(`String` key, `Json` value)

 Sets a configuration value in `/storage/starbound.config`.
+Similar to `root.setConfiguration`

 ---

 #### `Json` assets.setConfigurationPath(`String` path,  `Json` value)

 Sets a configuration value in `/storage/starbound.config` by path.
+Similar to `root.setConfigurationPath`

 *Both setters will error if you try to set `safeScripts`, as that can break Starbound's sandbox.*